-Our team comes from a wide range of professional backgrounds including film, production, fundraising, publishing, social media, and journalism—which means we understand what makes a good story, a good pitch, and good comms.
+Our team comes from a wide range of professional backgrounds including film, crowdfunding, publishing, social media, and journalism—which means we understand what makes a good story, a good pitch, and good comms.
 And in today’s world of saturated media, that’s important.

 But we’re never just interested in telling one story.
 We’re dedicated to discovering the heart of your brand, so we can tell many powerful stories that reach far beyond your immediate community.